 And yet, there’s more to crossing borders with Peru than mountains.

 Peru is a country of intricate geography and astoundingly varied terrain.
 Be amazed by Peru’s patchwork of high peaks and plateaus.
 All nestled and looking down on tropical rainforests, dry forests, and coastal deserts.
-This awesome country contains 28 of the world’s 32 individual climates.
+Surprisingly, this awesome country contains 28 of the world’s 32 individual climates.

 Witnessing the landscape change before your eyes every few hundred kilometers is one of the greatest rewards of riding in Peru.

-Next, see my 5 mind-blowing reasons why every Adventure Motorcycle Touring Warrior should cross borders with Peru at least once.
+Next, see my 5 mind-blowing reasons why every Adventure Motorcycle Touring Rider should cross borders with Peru at least once.